 Compliance & Policy Level 1

-[CP1.1: 45] Unify regulatory pressures.
+[CP1.1: 56] Unify regulatory pressures.

-[CP1.2: 61] Identify PII obligations.
+[CP1.2: 84] Identify PII obligations.

-[CP1.3: 41] Create policy.
+[CP1.3: 50] Create policy.

 (potentially lengthy) list of security drivers at the governance level.
 As a result, project teams can avoid keeping up with the details involved in complying with all applicable regulations.
 Likewise, project teams don’t need to re-learn customer security requirements on their own.
 The SSG policy documents are sometimes focused around major compliance topics such as the handling of PII or the use of cryptography.
 In some cases, policy documents relate directly to the SSDL and its use in the firm.
+Because they’re so new, codifying decisions about cloud and mobile architectures can add some much needed pizazz to the policy discussion.
 Architecture standards and coding guidelines are not examples of software security policy.
 On the other hand, policy that prescribes and mandates the use of coding guidelines and architecture standards for certain categories of applications does count.
 Policy is what is permitted and denied at the initiative level.
 If it’s not mandatory, it’s not policy.

 Compliance & Policy Level 2

-[CP2.1: 19] Identify PII data inventory.
+[CP2.1: 24] Identify PII data inventory.

 individual application by noting its PII use or starting with particular types of PII and the applications that touch them.
 In either case, an inventory of data repositories is required.
+Note that when applications are distributed across multiple deployment environments, PII inventory control can get tricky.
+Do not ignore it.
 When combined with the organization’s PII obligations, this inventory guides privacy planning.
 For example, the SSG can now create a list of databases that would require customer notification if breached.
-If it’s not mandatory, it’s not policy.

-[CP2.2: 23] Require security sign-off for compliance-related risk.
+[CP2.2: 31] Require security sign-off for compliance-related risk.

-[CP2.3: 25] Implement and track controls for compliance.
+[CP2.3: 34] Implement and track controls for compliance.

-[CP2.4: 29] Paper all vendor contracts with software security SLAs.
+[CP2.4: 36] Paper all vendor contracts with software security SLAs.

 Create SLA boilerplate]).
 In some cases, open source licensing concerns initiate the vendor control process.
 That can open the door for further software security language in the SLA.
-Traditional IT security requirements and a simple agreement to allow pentration testing are not sufficient.
+Traditional IT security requirements and a simple agreement to allow penetration testing are not sufficient.

-[CP2.5: 33] Ensure executive awareness of compliance and privacy obligations.
+[CP2.5: 38] Ensure executive awareness of compliance and privacy obligations.